2018 Primary Election - Santa Cruz County

 If you vote early, either by mail or in person, ID is not required.
 Your signature on the early ballot affidavit is compared to your voter registration record by the County Recorder to determine if the signature is valid.
 ID is required if you vote at a polling place or voting center on Election Day.
 Use our "ID at the Polls" Quiz to determine if you have sufficient identification!4.
 How do I find information on candidates?

 The Citizens Clean Elections Commission has mailed a Voter Education Guide to every household with a registered voter.
 The Guide contains statements, photos and contact information for candidates running for Statewide Office and the State Legislature.
-Voter Education Guides will be received in home before early voting begins (October 10, 2018).
-We have also created profiles for candidates running for federal office (U.S. Senate and the U.S. House of Representatives).
-These profiles can be viewed on our find my candidates page.5.
+Voter Education Guides will be received in home before early voting begins (August 1, 2018).5.
 How can military & overseas voters (UOCAVA) get a ballot?

 Military and Overseas voters have special voting rights under federal and state law (Uniformed & Overseas Citizens Absentee Voting Act (UOCAVA)).
 These rights include the use of a Federal Post Card Application (FPCA) to register to vote and request an early ballot as well as the use of a Federal Write-In Absentee Ballot (FWAB), which serves as an emergency back-up ballot.
 Learn More6.
 Do I have to vote everything on my ballot?

 No, voters do not have to vote everything on their ballot.
 The votes they do cast will still be counted.
 However, we encourage voters to vote down the ballot as local races, propositions, judges, etc. can impact voters' daily lives.7.
-How do I find information on judges and justices?
+Can Independent voters vote in the Primary?